Celebrating more than 25 years of original designs

 Carol Sebert participated in Istanbul Carpet Week as a featured speaker.

-Expansion to the design team to add greater breadth to our service offerings.
+Expanded our design team to add greater breadth to our service offerings.

 Created 29 floorcoverings for the Canadian High Commission in London based on original works of contemporary Canadian artists.